matt-way/0x00/README.md

 stateUpdated(myObject)
 ```

-### `runOnce(runFunc)`
+### `onChange(runFunc, [depArray])`

-As the code reruns on code updates, and on connection state updates, sometimes you only want certain setup code to be run once.
-For example, setting up a canvas to alter, or initialising a library.
-For this use the `runOnce()` function.
-The given function will run only once until a full program reset is initiated.
+Code inside a block reruns whenever the code changes, or whenever input state values change.
+Usually you want to run some sort of initialisation code that only runs once, or runs whenever specific values change.
+This can be done using the `onChange()` function.
+The inner function will only run once, and then any time the provided `depArray` values change.
+If no array is given, then the function only runs once.
+A full program reset will cause these functions to run again.
+It can be used multiple times, and they will run in execution order.

 ```
-runOnce(() => {
+onChange(() => {
   html`<canvas id="c"/>` // This will setup the inner html only once })

+onChange(() => {
+  // do something whenever specific state changes
+}, [state.myValue])

 console.log(element.querySelector('#c')) // this will log the canvas setup above.
 ```